CCW_start

 NOTE:

-you will need to contact the law enforcement agency in the city you live in to apply for your Concealed Carry Weapon license per California Penal Code section 26155.
+you will need to apply with the law enforcement agency in the city where you live for your Concealed Carry Weapon license per California Penal Code section 26155.

 In California, the Sheriff and his staff are required to follow strict state and local guidelines when performing the necessary background checks for issuing Concealed Carry Weapon licenses.
-Due to the detailed nature involved with conducting these background checks, appointment times and processing times can take multiple weeks, For a NEW application, the applicant will be asked to schedule an interview appointment for a new Concealed Carry Weapon license.
+Due to the detailed nature involved with conducting these background checks, appointment times and processing times can take multiple weeks, For a NEW application, the applicant will schedule an interview appointment for a new Concealed Carry Weapon license when the application is submitted.

 If the applicant is RENEWING a Concealed Carry Weapon license in San Luis Obispo County, they may not apply until 90 days before the expiration date listed on their current Concealed Carry Weapon license.